Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Experiments

-\textbf{\textit{3)} Inference with all support classes.} During inference time, we compute dynamic class centers and object queries from support sets once and for all.
-Unlike previous works that require multiple forward passes for each query image, RefT only forwards once with all support classes, which is simpler and more efficient.
+During inference time, we compute adaptive class prototypes and object queries from support sets once and for all.
+Unlike prior works that require multiple forward passes for each query image, RefT only forwards once with all support classes, which is simpler and more efficient.